bakdata/ci-templates/actions/bump-version/README.md

 ## Prerequisites

-You need a `.bumpversion.cfg` file in the root directory of your repository.
+You need a `.bumpversion.cfg` file in `working-directory` (repository root by default).
 A minimal configuration could look like this:

 ```cfg
 [bumpversion]